 ⏩ After repeating Steps 1 and 2 for other entries, you get the values we desire to link the cells in another sheet.

-Method 4: Using Name Box to Link Cell to Another Sheet
+4. Using Name Box to Link Cell To Another Sheet

 Excel offers a feature called Name Box.
 Using the Name Box feature, we can refer to any cell or range in Excel.
 For this case, we can use the Name Box to name a certain cell in sheets then link it to another sheet.
 As we want to link the sum amount of each sheet, we have to assign a name to each sum Total Sale cell in the respective sheets.